 Every pregnancy test will have its sensitivity printed on packet or wrapper of the test.
 The tests measure in milli-International Units (mIU) per millilitre.
 The lower this value the higher the sensitivity of the test.
-Our deluxe early pregnancy tests, for example, are calibrated to detect hCG at 10 mIU/ml. this makes them much more sensitive than our regular pregnancy tests which detect hCG at 25 mIU/ml.
+Zoom Baby Ultra Early Pregnancy Tests, for example, are calibrated to detect hCG at 10 mIU/ml. this makes them much more sensitive than our regular pregnancy tests which detect hCG at 25 mIU/ml.

 For many tests, it is recommended that you use first urine of the day as this contains higher concentrations of hCG, which build up overnight.

 A midstream test requires you to simply pee on a stick.
 Other types of test may take the form of strips which you then dip into a container containing a urine sample. hCG test strips tend to be cheaper than midstream tests but just as reliable..

 When it comes to results, some early pregnancy tests may show blue or pink lines.
 Other tests show a plus or minus sign.
 Digital tests, such as those manufactured by Clearblue, show the words”pregnant” or “not pregnant” on them and can even give you an idea of how long ago you conceived.

 As long as you follow the instructions to the letter, home pregnancy tests are accurate.
 (We’ve identified 5 factors that could influence pregnancy test results).